kalibera/rchk/doc/DOCKER.md

 command.
 It checks a package from tarball or CRAN/BIOC, dependencies from CRAN/BIOC are installed automatically.

+[Docker](https://www.docker.com/) is available for free for Linux, macOS and Windows.
+I've tested the rchk container on Ubuntu 20.04 (package docker.io, 19.03.8), on macOS (Docker Desktop, 19.03.13) and on Windows (Docker Desktop, 19.03.13).

 A pre-built image is available on Docker hub:

 ```